xmos/lib_xua/doc/rst/opt_mixer.rst

 See :ref:`usb_audio_sec_mixer` for full details of the mixer including control.

-Basic configuration of mixer functionality is achieved with the defines in :ref:`opt_mixer_defines`.
+Basic configuration of mixer functionality is achieved with the following :ref:`defines<opt_mixer_defines>`:

 .. _opt_mixer_defines: